the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 It might seem redundant to declare components like this, but it's not.
 We use a `Button` component instead of a `button` element, which spares only the `type="button"`.
 Outside the type attribute, we'll need to define everything else to use the Button component.

-These measures are abouth long term, however.
+These measures are about long term, however.
 Imagine you have several buttons in your application, and you want to change an attribute, style, or behavior for just one.
 Without the component, you'd have to refactor each one.
 The Button component ensures that the operation has a single source of truth, or one Button to refactor all the others at once.

 Since you already have a button element, you can use the Button component instead.
 It omits the type attribute, because the Button component specifies it.